-§ 2.
-The mathematical element in logic-Frege's definitions of Number
+2. The mathematical element in logic.
+Frege's definitions of number

-In fact in order to see what is essential we need only to consider the new discipline of theoretical logic itself, the intellectual achievement <Gedankenwerk> of the great logicians Frege, Schröder, Peano, and Russell, \parallel^{A23} and see what it teaches us about the relationship between mathematics and logic <des Mathematischen zum Logischen>.
+In fact in order to see what is essential we need only to consider the new discipline of theoretical logic itself, the intellectual achievement of the great logicians Frege, Schröder, Peano, and Russell, $\|^{A23}$ and see what it teaches us about the relation of the mathematical to the logical.

-One sees immediately a peculiar two sidedness in this relation which shows itself in a varying conception of the task of theoretical logic: Frege strives to subordinate mathematical concepts under the concept formations of logic, but Schröder, on the other hand, tries to bring to prominence the mathematical character of logical relations and develops his theory as an "algebra of logic."
+One sees immediately a peculiar two-sidedness in this relation which shows itself in a varying conception of the task of theoretical logic: Frege strives to subordinate mathematical concepts to the concept formations of logic, but Schröder, on the other hand, tries to bring to prominence the mathematical character of logical relations and develops his theory as an "algebra of logic."

 But the difference here is only a matter of emphasis.
-In the different systems of logistic one never finds the specifically logical point of view dominating by itself, but rather mixed with a mathematical perspective everywhere from the start.
-Just as in the area of theoretical physics, the mathematical formalism and mathematical concept formation here prove to be the appropriate means to represent interconnections and to gain a systematic overview.
+In the various systems of logistic one never finds the specifically logical point of view dominating by itself; rather, in each case, it is imbued from the outset with the mathematical perspective.
+Just as in the area of theoretical physics, the mathematical formalism and mathematical concept formation prove here to be the appropriate means of representing interconnections and of gaining a systematic overview.

-To be sure what is applied here is not the usual formalism of algebra and analysis, but a newly created calculus developed by theoretical logic on the basis of the formula language used to represent the logical connectives.
-No one familiar with this calculus and its theory will doubt its explicit mathematical character.
+To be sure, it is not the usual formalism of algebra and analysis that is applied here, but a newly created calculus developed by theoretical logic on the basis of the formula language used to represent the logical connectives.
+No one familiar with this calculus and its theory will doubt its explicitly mathematical character.

-The first requirement that arises in connection with this situation is the delimitation of the concept of the mathematical independently of the actual situation in the mathematical disciplines by means of a principled characterization of the nature of mathematical knowledge [Erkenntnisart].
-If we examine what is meant by the mathematical character of a consideration, it becomes apparent that the distinctive feature is a certain kind of abstraction that is involved.
+Concerning this situation there arises first of all the requirement to delimit the concept of the mathematical, independently of the actual situation in the mathematical disciplines by means of a principled characterization of the nature of mathematical knowledge.
+If we examine what is meant by the mathematical character of a deliberation, it becomes apparent that the distinctive feature lies in a certain kind of abstraction that is involved.
 This abstraction, which may be called formal or mathematical abstraction, consists in emphasizing and taking exclusively into account the structural aspects of an object, that is, the manner of its composition from parts; "object" is understood here in its widest sense.
-One can, accordingly, define mathematical knowledge as resting on the structural consideration of objects.
+One can, accordingly, define mathematical knowledge as that which rests on the structural consideration of objects.

-The study of theoretical logic teaches us, furthermore, that in the relationship between mathematics and logic the mathematical point of view, in contrast to the contentual logical one, is \parallel^{A24} under certain circumstances the more abstract one.
+The study of theoretical logic teaches us, furthermore, that in the relationship between mathematics and logic, the mathematical point of view, in contrast to the contentual logical one, is $\|^{A24}$ under certain circumstances the more abstract one.
 The aforementioned analogy between theoretical logic and theoretical physics extends as follows: just as the mathematical laws of theoretical physics are contentually specialized by their physical interpretation, so the mathematical relationships of theoretical logic are also specialized through their contentual logical interpretation.
 The laws of the logical relations appear here as a special model for a mathematical formalism.

-This peculiar relation between logic and mathematics-not only can mathematical judgments and inferences be subjected to logical abstraction, but also logical relationships can be subjected to mathematical abstraction-is based on the special role of the formal realm with respect to logic.
-Namely, whereas in logic one can usually abstract from the specifics of a given subject, this is not possible in the formal realm, because formal elements enter essentially into logic itself.
+This distinctive relation between logic and mathematics-not only can mathematical judgments and inferences be subjected to logical abstraction, but also logical relationships can be subjected to mathematical abstraction is based on the special role of the formal realm with respect to logic.
+Namely, whereas in logic one can otherwise abstract from the specifics of a given subject, this is not possible in the formal realm, because formal elements enter essentially into logic itself.